oracle/node-oracledb/README.md

 Prerequisites:

 - [Python 2.7](https://www.python.org/downloads/)
-- C++ Compiler (GCC, Visual Studio or similar)
+- C Compiler with support for C++ 11 (Xcode, gcc, Visual Studio or similar)
-- Install the small, free [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/index-100365.html) libraries if your database is remote.
-Or use a locally installed database such as the free [Oracle XE](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html) release.
+- The small, free [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/index-100365.html) libraries if your database is remote.
+Or use a locally installed database such as the free [Oracle XE](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html) release
+- Set `OCI_LIB_DIR` and `OCI_INC_DIR` during installation if the Oracle libraries and headers are in a non-default location

-    `npm install oracledb` to install from the [NPM registry](https://www.npmjs.com/package/oracledb).
+Run `npm install oracledb` to install from the [NPM registry](https://www.npmjs.com/package/oracledb).

 See [INSTALL](https://github.com/oracle/node-oracledb/tree/master/INSTALL.md) for details.

+## <a name="examples"></a> Examples

+There are examples in the [examples](https://github.com/oracle/node-oracledb/tree/master/examples) directory.

 ### A simple query example: